Description of Student Teaching

 During student teaching, education majors will put into practice skills and theories learned in the excellent courses at YCP as well as skills and theories of the assigned cooperating teacher.
 As the student teaching semester progresses, the student teacher will acquire responsibilities until the student teacher has full responsibility for the entire day.
-The student teacher will spend a minimum of two weeks (although we will ask you for 4 weeks) with full responsibility.
+The student teacher will spend a minimum of two weeks (although we will ask you for 4 weeks for full semester placements) with full responsibility.
 Upon successful conclusion of student teaching, student teachers will receive a grade, a letter of evaluation/recommendation from their college supervisor and a letter of evaluation/recommendation from their cooperating teacher.

 Suggested Progression of the Student Teaching Experience

 - Period of Orientation and Adjustment (Weeks 1, 2, & 3) – A good beginning is very important.
 Be sure to prepare yourself both mentally and emotionally to share your class, your room, your materials and most importantly, yourself!
-(Student teachers will have a 1/2 day of student teaching on the first four Fridays.)

 - Period of Observation and Demonstration (End of Week 2 through Week 3) – This period begins the gradual metamorphosis from student to teacher!
 During this time the student teacher should be given opportunity to discuss your methods, philosophy and strategies.